-Many engineers want to migrate to Australia, and apply for the Engineering registration every year.
-EA, Engineers Australia, is a chosen body for the evaluation of skills and adroitness subjecting to engineering occupations in Australia and also register engineers as an certified professional.
+Many engineers want to migrate to Australia and apply for the Engineering registration every year.
+EA, Engineers Australia, is a chosen body for evaluating skills and ability subjecting to engineering occupations in Australia and registering engineers as certified professionals.

-For the development of a nation engineers can contribute in different sectors like agriculture, construction, transportation, education, health sector, communication and overall development of the nation.
+For the development of a nation, engineers can contribute to different sectors like agriculture, construction, transportation, education, health sector, communication, and overall development.

-It provides different membership grades namely – Affiliate, Student, Graduate, Members, Fellows, Honorary Fellow and Chartered.
-The Chartered Engineer status is accessible to the individuals having an evaluation of Fellow, Member or Honorary Fellow.
+It provides different membership grades, namely – Affiliate, Student, Graduate, Members, Fellows, Honorary Fellow, and Chartered.
+The Chartered Engineer status is accessible to the individuals evaluating Fellow, Member, or Honorary Fellow.

-- The members of Engineers Australia have divided into 6-step processes to gain the chartered honour.
+The members of Engineers Australia have divided into 6-step processes to gain chartered honour.